osde8info/eleventy-goog-analy-proxy/src/articles-en/cookiefree-google-analytics.md

 **User ID**

-Google uses for the User-ID (later `cid`) a <a href="https://wikipedia.org/wiki/Universally_Unique_Identifier" target="_blank">Universally Unique Identifier</a>.
+Google uses for the User-ID (later `cid`) a {% link "https://wikipedia.org/wiki/Universally_Unique_Identifier", "Universally Unique Identifier", true %}.
 This can be generated with the following function and saved as a constant:

 ```javascript
 function uuidv4() { return ([1e7]+-1e3+-4e3+-8e3+-1e11).replace(/[018]/g, *c* => (c ^ crypto.getRandomValues(new Uint8Array(1))[0] & 15 >> c / 4).toString(16)); }